mdadm --query /dev/name-of-device

 mdadm -Ebsc partitions

-Create a list of devices by reading /proc/partitions
+Create a list of devices by reading /proc/partitions, scan these

 for RAID superblocks, and printout a brief listing of all that